-No plans for Labor Day?
+No plans for Independence Day?
 How about a last-minute road trip to a National Park?
-Below, we’ve ranked our top seven National Parks–which are your faves?
+Below, we’ve ranked our top six National Parks–which are your faves?

 3. Grand Canyon